 Ricardo Abreu, mostly known by his nickname ‘Demente’ (Demented), is a former Jiu Jitsu competitor of the black belt division, and a member of the Nova Uniao academy.
-After spending 3 years out of Jiu Jitsu due to lack of sponsorship, he returned in 2009 with great wins over some of BJJ’s very best, he has maintained his good form, having been invited as a grappling sparring partners by many big names in MMA (mixed martial arts) such as UFC standout Anderson “the spider” Silva and Tito Ortiz, which led Ricardo Abreu to a career in mixed martial arts and a contract with the UFC.
+After spending 3 years out of Jiu Jitsu due to lack of sponsorship, he returned in 2009 with great wins over some of the sport’s top fighters.
+His grappling results led Demente to become a sparring partners for big names of MMA such as UFC standout Anderson “the spider” Silva and Tito Ortiz, which led Ricardo Abreu to a career in mixed martial arts and a contract with the UFC.

 Nickname: Demente in Portuguese stands for “Madman”, the reason his training partners gave him the nickname was because when Ricardo started training, he would often “give” his arm while in someone’s guard when rolling in order to pass.
 People would often stretch his arm to the limit, but he would more then often prevail and pass.
 For this his coach and colleagues started calling him Madman (Demente).

 - Silver Medal at World Championships (2010, 2009)

 - European Champion (2010)

 - Sao Paulo State Champion (weight & absolute 2009)

 - World Pro Cup South Brazilian Trials Winner (2009, 2010)

 - Bronze Medal at the World Cup – CBJJO (brown belt 2004)

 Favourite Technique/Position: Sweep from butterfly guard and Armbar from side control

 Team/Association: Nova Uniao – Ribeirao Preto